-There are many snorkeling spots that can be explored from the shore in the French part of the island.
+Many snorkeling spots can be explored from the shore in the French part of the island.

 Coconut Grove, in Baie de l’Embouchure (East Coast), is often considered the best of them.
 In this small bay with shallow and sheltered waters, you can observe many fish around preserved coral areas.

 Grand Case is also the starting point for boat trips to Creole Rock, which emerges a few hundred meters from the coast.
-Its rocky drop-offs, licked by a sea of crystal, offer one of the most beautiful underwaterscape of the island.
+Its rocky drop-offs, licked by a sea of crystal, offer one of the most beautiful underwaterscapes on the island.

-However, for the best snorkeling in the French side, head for the islands and islets located in the Saint-Martin Nature Reserve, a 30 square-kilometers marine protected area protecting the northeast of the island.
+However, for the best snorkeling on the French side, head for the islands and islets located in the Saint-Martin Nature Reserve, a 30 square-kilometer marine protected area protecting the northeast of the island.